makarcz/vm6502/ReadMe.txt

 Please see detailed description of each format below:

-Program can load raw binary image of MOS 6502 opcodes.
+Program can load raw binary image of data and MOS 6502 opcodes.
 Binary image is always loaded from address $0000 and can be up to 64 kB long, so the code must be properly located inside that image.
 Image can be shorter than 64 kB, user will receive warning in such case, but it will be loaded.